Literacy & Art Go Hand-in-Hand

 That some achieve great success, is proof to all that others can achieve it as well.

-He will be at the
+Phil will be a guest at the 3rd annual

 Cartoonists Across America are painting a mural in San Bernardino, CA. The mural wraps around all 4 walls at the site of the Original and First Ever McDonald's which is now a McDonald's museum and official stop on Route 66.